LAST UPDATED: July 18, 2019

 Our verdict on whether this foldable ramps have the strength to take a heavy load.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.Read more.

 - High-quality, compact form.

-- Good width that's suitable for a most off-road four-wheeler and ATV tires.
+- Good width that's suitable for most off-road, four-wheeler and ATV tires.

 - Easy to mount onto a truck or trailer bed.

 - High weight capacity that's good enough for most ATVs, dirt bikes, and UTVs.

 - Can be used as a pair or single ramp.

 - Difficult to fold and unfold.